adampriley1/ReadmeGenerator/APP_README.md

   CREDITS
   ______________________________
-  * Adam Riley
+  * a

   TESTS
   ______________________________
-  * Non required
+  * a

   QUESTIONS
   ______________________________
-  Any questions regarding this application, assistance can be reached by contacting contact@adamrileyphotography.com, or github: adampriley
+  Any questions regarding this application, assistance can be reached by contacting a, or github: s

-Copyright (c) Adam Riley
+Copyright (c) aa

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal